Evan-R/modules/src/Selene/Components/DependencyInjection/README.md

 ### Scopes

-There're two different scopes, `container` and `prototype`.
+Currently there're two different scopes, `container` and `prototype`.
 Services are created as `container` by default.
 You may override this by setting the respective scope.